Lightning Lane Multi Pass Priorities at Magic Kingdom

 1. Tiana’s Bayou Adventure

 I’m making a pseudo-math-based judgment call between the top two priorities for tier one here.
 Tiana is hurt by its “poor” time savings.
 But that’s only because the virtual queue waits haven’t been terrible.
-But standby waits would be much worse.
-And since VQ boarding groups have been filling up INCREDIBLY quickly, a LLMP reservation is frequently the only way you can experience this new and popular attraction.
-It’s regularly booked up into the late evening even before the 7-day booking window opens, and its satisfaction is high.
-And a refurb on the attraction I’m booting down to second place makes this an easy choice for now.
+And that is going to change starting on February 25, when VQ goes away and standby wait times go up.
+It’s regularly booked up two to three days in advance even in cold season, and its satisfaction is high.

 2. Jungle Cruise